-4. Considerations of cybersecurity and data protection by sector
+4 Considerations of cybersecurity and data protection by sector

-Critical infrastructure sectors contain vital systems, which if incapacitated, could debilitate or destabilize a nation's security, economic security, public health or safety.
-Critical infrastructure includes banking and financial institutions, telecommunications networks, and energy production and transmission facilities.
-In the United States, most of these facilities are owned and operated by the private sector, not the government.
+Critical infrastructure sectors contain vital systems, which if incapacitated, could debilitate or destabilize a nation's security, economy, public health or safety.
+Critical infrastructure can include, among others, banking and financial institutions, telecommunications networks, and energy production and transmission facilities.